VHS Memories

 Cereal was not just something to eat for kids in that era.
 It was a way of life.
 Each cereal had its own personality, brought to life by the colorful characters that appeared on the box and in the commercials.

 LUCKY CHARMS – Lucky the Leprechaun.
 The kids were always after his Lucky Charms, trying to find them like treasure.
-The thrill-of-the-chase theme of the commercials as the kids try to acquire the cereal was appropriate because it mirrored the quest of trying to get your parents to buy it for you.
-Even in the days before nutrition information being printed on the box, getting your mom to buy you a box of marshmallows for breakfast was a hard sell.
+The thrill-of-the-chase theme of the commercials as the kids tried to acquire the cereal was appropriate because it mirrored the quest of trying to get your parents to buy it for you.
+Even in the days before nutrition information was printed on the box, getting your mom to buy you a box of marshmallows for breakfast was a hard sell.

 COOKIE CRISP – Similarly, it made sense that the mascot for this cereal was a crook who was trying to steal it.
 That’s basically what you had to do if you wanted to get your hands on this one.
 Eating it felt like you were really getting away with something.

 CINNAMON TOAST CRUNCH – It confused me when the Cinnamon Toast Crunch bakers went from being a trio to just being one baker, Wendell.
 What happened to the other two guys?
 Did they split up due to creative differences?
-When the commercials with just Wendell came out I kept wondering if there would eventually be commercials with just each of the other two, like maybe they were spotlighting each one individually as a series, but that never came.
+When the commercials with just Wendell came out I kept wondering if there would eventually be commercials with just each of the other two, like maybe they were spotlighting each baker individually as a series, but that never came.
 I did have a wallet with a hologram picture of all three of them.
 Nowadays even Wendell does not appear on the box – it’s just a sentient piece of the cereal itself.
 Apparently CTC became self-aware and no longer needed its creators.
 Chilling.

 TRIX – I never really cared for the ad campaign of a bunch of rude kids who refused to let the Rabbit have any Trix.
 You have a whole box, it’s not going to hurt to let him have some.
 It was just too mean-spirited.
 The ads all ended with the rabbit looking depressed as the kids taunted him.
 “Silly Rabbit, Trix are for kids!”
 Eventually they did have a promotion where you could call in and vote on whether or not you thought the rabbit should get some Trix.
 I got my parents’ permission and voted for him to have some.
 I guess a lot of other kids in America felt the same as me, because at the end of the promotion they did have a commercial where he finally got to try them.
 But, things quickly went back to the status quo right after that and he was not able to have them in subsequent commercials.
 Also, interestingly, this cereal seems to change every so often between being colored balls vs. being actually shaped like fruit.
 It’s like they can’t make up their mind on what this cereal even is.